-The Awardee shall participate in SIF Learning Community activities as reasonably requested by the Corporation from time to time and shall work collaboratively with the Corporation to develop such activities.
+The Awardee shall participate in SIF Learning Community activities as reasonably requested by CNCS from time to time and shall work collaboratively with CNCS to develop such activities.

-C. ROLES AND RESPONSIBILITIES OF THE CORPORATION
+C. ROLES AND RESPONSIBILITIES OF CNCS

-Performance under this Cooperative Agreement is subject to the general oversight and monitoring of the Corporation.
-Additional substantial involvement of the Corporation will include:
+Performance under this Cooperative Agreement is subject to the general oversight and monitoring of CNCS.
+Additional substantial involvement of CNCS will include:

-1. Sub-grants
+1. Subgrants

 - a.
-Reviewing and approving the Awardee's final detailed plan for carrying out its competitive sub-grant selection process within 15 business days of receipt of the plan; and - b.
-Reviewing the Awardee's execution of its approved competitive sub-grant selection process for compliance. with applicable requirements under the grant award.
+Reviewing and approving the Awardee's final detailed plan for carrying out its competitive subgrant selection process within approximately 15 business days of receipt of the plan; and - b.
+Reviewing the Awardee's execution of its approved competitive subgrant selection process for compliance with applicable requirements under the grant award.